Aditya100401/Financial-Analyst-using-LLama-3/README.md

-# Create you own Financial Analyst using MLX, Llama3 and Langchain
+# Create your own Financial Analyst using MLX, Llama3 and Langchain

 This project involves fine-tuning the llama 3 8B Instruct model on SEC 10k filing reports to generate financial insights.